IHDE-Alliance/ISTP_metadata/v1.0.0/docs/05_metadata-variable-attributes.md

 (*Recommended for time variables.*) `"TT"` (same as `"TDT"`, used by CDF_TIME_TT2000), `"TAI"` (same as IAT, TT-32.184s), `"UTC"` (includes leap seconds), `"TDB"` (same as `"SPICE ET"`), `"EME1950"`.
 Default: `"UTC"`.

 ### UNITS
 (*Required if not using* `UNIT_PTR`, *optional for time variables*.)
 Is a short string (no more than 20, but preferably 10, characters) representing the units of the variable, *e.g.,* `"nT"` for magnetic field.
 If the standard abbreviation used is short then the units value can be added to a data listing heading or plot label.
 Use a blank character `" "`, rather than "None" or "unitless", for variables that have no units (e.g., a ratio or a direction cosine).
-For a CDF_TIME_TT2000 time type variable `UNITS = "ns"` (nanoseconds), for EPOCH time type `UNITS = "ms"` (milliseconds), and for EPOCH16 time type `UNITS = "ps"` (picoseconds).
+For a CDF_TIME_TT2000 time type variable `UNITS = "ns"` (nanoseconds), for CDF_EPOCH time type `UNITS = "ms"` (milliseconds), and for CDF_EPOCH16 time type `UNITS = "ps"` (picoseconds).

 ### UNIT_PTR
 (*Required if not using* `UNITS`.)
 Points to a variable which stores short strings (no more than 20, but preferably 10, characters) representing the units of the original variable, which can be added to a data listing heading or plot label.
 Use a blank character, rather than "None" or "unitless", for variables that have no units (e.g., a ratio or a direction cosine).
 If this attribute is used, then `UNITS` is not used.
 The value of the attribute must be name of a variable in the same dataset.